 Materials required to wire a four-way light switch

 - Switch box

 - Utility knife

 - Electrical tape

 Wiring a 4-way light switch is easy for electricians.
 But for non-electrical workers, it may be hard.
 To understand everything about four-way switch wiring, first, learn how to wire a single pole light switch and three-way switch wiring.

 Once you understand the wiring procedures, you will know it is very easy.

-From the above diagram, the power source (black wire) from supply moves straight and connects to the common terminal of the second 3-way switch.
+From the above diagram, the power source (black wire) from the supply moves straight and connects to the common terminal of the second 3-way switch.
 The travel terminal with red and white wire connects to the T1 terminal of the four-way switch.

-You can also see the earthing wires duely connected to the earth terminals.
+You can also see the earthing wires duly connected to the earth terminals.